fortinetdev/terraform-provider-fortios/website/docs/r/fortios_certificate_remote.html.markdown

 ---

 # fortios_certificate_remote
 Remote certificate as a PEM file.
+Applies to FortiOS Version `>= 6.2.4`.

 ## Argument Reference